 &codec=h264).
 The default target frame rate of 60-fps may prevent H264 from working on some phones, causing heat issues due to software-encoding being used.

 Firefox on Android seems to fix a couple Chrome-specific issues.
 Chrome will mute the microphone after a minute if the screen is turned off, but Firefox doesn't seem to do that.
 With Samsung devices, Chrome combined with H264 hardware encoding may have color issues with the OBS Browser source, but that issue isn't present when using Firefox as the mobile browser.
 So, for Samsung devices, you might find Firefox, with

 &codec=h264as parameters (push and view side respectively), may help keep things cool.

 Not all cameras may appear as options when using a mobile device; this comes down to the manufacturer of the phone really.
 If you cannot select your fish-eye camera, try instead buying a fisheye lens adapter from Amazon for a couple dollars; it will offer better performance probably anyways.
 The Android APK version of VDO.Ninja will reveal a few extra cameras (wide angle, for example), versus the browser, but it may still not support all.

 Screen sharing on mobile devices is not support via the Browser, although Android devices can screen sharing using the native Android app (linked previously).
 The screen sharing function may not include audio, or at least it might be unstable, and this will hopefully be addressed over time with additional development of the mobile app.

-If using Android 11 and the camera selection page in OBS.Ninja freezes, push the browser to the background and then open it to the foreground again.
+If using Android 11 and the camera selection page in VDO.Ninja freezes, push the browser to the background and then open it to the foreground again.
 This will unfreeze the window.
-This is a bug in Android 11; not OBS.Ninja.
+This is a bug in Android 11; not VDO.Ninja.